Book-to-Deck Reconstructions

 Book-to-deck reconstructions

-Three exported deck examples that show how dense books can become clear visual systems for teaching, briefing, and strategic communication.
+Selected deck examples showing how dense books and fictional premises can become clear visual systems for teaching, briefing, and strategic communication.

 Selected deck previews

-The gallery lives inside the site so visitors can inspect the deck logic without getting pushed into inaccessible external artifacts.
+The gallery lives inside the site so the deck logic can be inspected without a sign-in wall.

 AI-Assisted Knowledge Design